Rudolf Brunnenmeier: Career

 1966 saw the peak of the Sixtiers, when they won the hitherto only championship title of their history.
-Peter Grosser and Hans Rebele powered the offensive style for which this side was famous.
-Highly memorable was also Yugoslav goalkeeper Petar Radenkovic, the first foreign star in the Bundesliga.
-Players like Luttrop and Reich performed defensive roles in this highly entertaining cast where also Alfred "Fredi" Heiß, Friedhelm Konietzka, Wilfried Kohlars and Hans Küppers managed to capture the attention of a wider audience.
+Peter Grosser and Hans Rebele powered the offensive style.
+Players like Luttrop and Reich performed defensive roles.

 But Brunnenmeier had already peaked before.
 In the championship season he only scored 15 goals, his lowest season output since he joined the club.
 And the club went downhill from then on forth, so did Brunnenmeier.
 As the club's placings moved into double digits, so did Brunnenmeier's annual tallies turn single digit: seven goals stood at the end of the 1966–67 season and in the next season, which should be his last with the Lions he even only was left with one single goal after only 12 matches.

 Brunnenmeier left with all together 66 goals in 119 league matches, which remain club record, and is considered one of the greatest forwards in 1860s history.

 After his time in Munich he initially played for four years with Xamax Neuchatel in the Swiss first division followed by a year with FC Zürich.

 From 1973 until 1977 he was still on the books with SW Bregenz in Austria before playing three more years with amateur side FC Balzers in Liechtenstein.

 After the end of his years as player, Brunnenmeier increasingly had problems due to his inclination to alcohol abuse which eventually impoverished him.
 Odd jobs helped him to get by.
 Eventually, on 18 April 2003 he died from alcohol-related issues.

-His funeral took place under great public attention.
-The championship winning side of 1966 and many fans paid their last tribute to this great icon of TSV 1860 Munich.
+His funeral took place under significant public attention.
+The championship winning side of 1966 and many fans paid their last tribute to this icon of TSV 1860 Munich.